MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-connector.md

 You may also use the [sample result layout](jira-connector-result-layout.md) for the Jira connector.
 Copy-paste the result layout JSON to get started after reviewing the schema of the connection with required schema for the sample layout.

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).
-You can find troubleshooting steps for commonly seen issues [here](troubleshoot-jira-cloud-connector.md).
+You can find troubleshooting steps for commonly seen issues in [Troubleshooting guide for Atlassian Jira Cloud Microsoft Graph connector](troubleshoot-jira-cloud-connector.md).

-If you have any other issues or want to provide feedback, reach out to us at [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support)
+If you have any other issues or want to provide feedback, reach out to us at [Microsoft Graph support](https://developer.microsoft.com/en-us/graph/support)